OctopusDeploy/docs/docs/octopus-rest-api/examples/events/get-events-by-date.md

 ---
-title: Create feed
+title: Retrieve events by date
-description: An example script that creates a nuget feed in Octopus.
+description: An example script that retrieve events by date using the REST API and Octopus.Client in Octopus.
 ---

-This script demonstrates how to programmatically get events by date.
+This script demonstrates how to programmatically retrieve events by date.

 ## Usage